kennymuli/Open-Grants-Program/applications/stingray_zksnark.md

 BVI company.

 ### Team's experience
 All team members have extensive experience in distributed systems, cryptocurrencies and applied cryptography.
-Shumo had been working on distributed database systems, smart contract runtime and verification, and published more than 10 papers in database systems, formal methods.
-Zhenfei has published more than XX papers in cryptography and was the co-author of NIST post-quantum signature competition.
-Qiudong Xia has been working on security in computer networking XXXX.
+Shumo had been working on distributed database systems, smart contract runtime and verification, and published more than 10 papers in database systems, formal methods.Zhenfei has published over 25 papers in cryptography; contributed to multiple proposals to NIST post-quantum cryptography competition; and co-drafted the BLS IETF Internet-draft.
+Qiudong has been working actively on access control and security of networking systems.

 ### Team Code Repos